getchaine/prettier-config/README.md

 # prettier-config
-A simple Prettier configuration used at [Chaine](https://chaineapp.com/).
+A simple Prettier configuration in a lightweight npm package used at [Chaine](https://chaineapp.com/).
+Use this to standarize code format for your project or accross teams in a large project.

 # Quick Start
-If you have prettier already configured, simply install and use:
+If you have Prettier already configured, simply install and use:

 ```sh
 npm install --save-dev @chaine/prettier-config